 God’s judgment on Cain was more than vengeance for a wrongdoing.
 God was vindicating Abel’s righteousness and the gift he had offered to God, which was a type of the sacrifice of Jesus.
 Consider how much more God vindicates the righteousness of his Son Jesus, and the gift he gave to God when he died for our sins.

 In contrast to Abel, the writer of Hebrews tells us it is the blood of sprinkling that speaks better things than Abel’s.

 The words the blood of sprinkling is a reference to the application of the shed blood of Jesus Christ.
 Christ’s shed blood has power in heaven where it was sprinkled in the presence of God for us, and it has power in our heart, cleansing our conscience from all sin.

 Hebrews draws heavily on the priesthood and the sacrificial system of the old testament to explain the work of Christ.
 Under the Old Testament, God spoke directly to Moses (the mediator between God and Israel) from above the blood sprinkled mercy seat. ~ Exodus 25: 22; Numbers 7:89

 The mercy seat was the covering of the ark of the covenant, and the place where the shed blood of the sin offerings for atonement was sprinkled annually to make atonement for Israel.
 Once a year, the high priest would enter into the most holy place and sprinkle the blood upon the mercy seat in the presence of God.

-This was a type of the work of Christ who, consecrated for us the new and living way to God, when through the blood he shed at the cross, entered into the presence of God having obtained our eternal redemption for us.
+This was a type of the work of Christ, who consecrated for us the new and living way to God, when through the blood he shed at the cross, he entered into the presence of God having obtained our eternal redemption for us.

 From there, Jesus ever lives to make intercession for us, and from there he cleanses our hearts through the sprinkling of his blood by the power of Holy Spirit.